-2 Upfront or deferred share units of Ralph Hamers are cash settled instruments, the ultimate value of which will be based on ING Group's
+2 Upfront or deferred share units of Ralph Hamers are cash settled instruments, the ultimate value of which will be based on ING Group's share price at the vesting date.

 3 Shares granted to Wilfred Nagel in 2012 and 2013 were awarded for his performance in positions prior to his appointment to the Executive Board.